-This document is a development on the previous version 0.29 which was approved by the IDIS partners in June 2012.
-This is the last version 1 of the EPN-TAP protocol, as described in [RD25].
-The protocol later evolved toward version 2, which solves several residual inconsistencies.
+This document is a development on the previous version 0.29 which was approved by the IDIS partners (June 2012).

 Acknowledgements

 This work has been conducted in the frame of Europlanet-RI JRA4 work package.
 The EuroPlaNet-RI project is funded by the European Commission under the 7th Framework Program, grant #228319 "Capacities Specific Programme".